-- 1 Click File → Import/Export Dictionary. - 2 On the Import/Export Dictionary window, select Export. - 3 From the Type list, select either UserName or Password.
+- 1 Click File \rightarrow Import/Export Dictionary. - 2 On the Import / Export Dictionary window, select Export.

-- 4 In the File Path box, enter the path and name of the text file in which the dictionary contents will be saved, or click Browse and use the Save As window to specify the name and path.
+- 3 In the File Path box, enter the path and name of the text file in which the dictionary contents will be saved, or click Browse and use the Save As window to specify the name and path.

-- 5 Click Next.
+- 4 Click Next.

-- 6 On the Export Dictionary window, select a dictionary.
+- 5 On the Export Dictionary window, select a dictionary type from the list.

+- 6 Select a dictionary.

 - 7 Click Next.

 - 8 Click Finish.

 - 9 Click Done.